43rd Annual PSPA CME Conference

 A CALL FOR POSTERS

 While earning Category I CME hours, display your research/scholarly work.
-Members of the PSPA as well as students and PA Faculty can participate in a poster presentation at the PSPA’s Annual CME Conference in Pittsburgh, PA.
+Members of the PSPA as well as students and PA Faculty can participate in a poster presentation at the PSPA’s Annual CME Conference at Kalahari Resort in Pocono Manor, PA.
 All submissions must include a PSPA membership number.
 Participants must be willing to answer questions regarding their work during display hours.

 c/o PA Program, Gannon University